raunakb47/BT-NFR/gpsr_planning/README.md

 ## Key Design Principles

-- Monolithic Prompt: Single prompt for better stability and maintainability
+- **Monolithic Prompt**: Single prompt for better stability and maintainability
-- NFR as Active Guidance: Relevant NFRs are considered to meaningfully improve the plan
+- **NFR as Active Guidance**: Relevant NFRs are considered to meaningfully improve the plan
-- Functional Consistency: Core actions and parameters remain stable and aligned with the original implementation
+- **Functional Consistency**: Core actions and parameters remain stable and aligned with the original implementation
-- Safety: Automatic fallback to base plan if refinement produces invalid output
+- **Safety**: Automatic fallback to base plan if refinement produces invalid output

 ## Configuration
-- Model temperature: 0.3
+- **Model temperature**: 0.3
 - Grammar enforcement ensures valid JSON output
 - NFR profiles can be easily extended or modified in 'nfr_profiles.json'